Lucid Psychotherapy & Counselling

 What is Borderline Personality Disorder?

 Marsha Linehan said “People with Borderline Personality Disorder (BPD) are like people with third degree burns over 90% of their bodies.
 Lacking emotional skin, they feel agony at the slightest touch or movement.”
 How did she have the audacity to make such a statement on behalf of her patients?
-As she revealed a few years ago, she had borderline personality when she was younger, which is probably part of the reason that she was able to create such an effective form of therapy (DBT) for the condition.
+As she revealed a few years ago, she had borderline personality when she was younger, which is probably part of the reason that she was able to create an effective form of therapy for the condition (Dialectical Behavior Therapy, DBT).

 So a diagnosis of borderline personality means being emotionally sensitive, but what else does it mean?
-First of all, we want to acknowledge that the title of the diagnosis tells us little at all about what it actually means, and that we personally find the idea of labeling a personality as a disorder offensive.
+First of all, we want to acknowledge that the title of the diagnosis tells us little at all about what it actually means, and that labeling a personality as a disorder can be experienced as offensive and stigmatising.
 That said, we've worked with people who have found it incredibly useful to find a name for the difficulties that they experience, so one size doesn't fit all.

 The criteria for fitting a diagnosis of borderline personality disorder are at least five of the following: